 That evening at the hostel we chatted with two other birders, strangers united by a common interest we sat around a table in the warmth of the large kitchen, swapping stories and anecdotes in time honoured fashion, imparting information back and fore about birds seen and where to go.
 A pleasant hour of unwinding before bed.

 The night sky outside was clear of cloud and as a consequence it was bitterly cold, the high pressure bringing a bright moon, its cold orb coating the land with grey spectral light.
-Later in bed, in the dark, I lay and listened to the bickering calls of thousands of Pink-footed Geese as they passed overhead from the adjacent sea to feed in the moonlit fields inland.I found it intensely moving, listening to the families of geese excitedly calling to each other in the night sky above where I lay.
-Their lives so very different to ours.
+Later in bed, in the dark, I lay and listened to the bickering calls of thousands of Pink-footed Geese as they passed overhead from the adjacent sea to feed in the moonlit fields inland.I found it intensely moving, listening to the families of geese excitedly calling to each other in the night sky above where I lay in the warmth of my bed.
+Their lives are so very different to ours.

 Thursday morning at seven and at first light we resolved to have an early look for the Richardson's Canada Goose but a reprise tour of yesterday's inland lanes failed to find the flocks of pinkfeet with which it was roving.